Route 417 (Israel–Palestine): Yirmiyahu Street

 Named after the biblical prophet, the route begins at Weizmann Boulevard at the base of the Strings Bridge, an area known historically as the western "Jerusalem Gate", the main entrance to the city from the west.
 It passes the beginning of Jaffa Road near the Jerusalem Central Bus Station and the headquarters of Magen David Adom.
 It then winds through the Romema neighborhood as a commercial and light-industrial four-lane divided boulevard.

 Bar-Ilan Street

-Just past the Shikun Chabad neighborhood, the well-known Bar-Ilan St. named after Rabbi Meir Berlin, passes between the Haredi neighborhoods of Tel Arza, Mahanayim and Bukharim.
+Just past the Shikun Chabad neighborhood, the well-known Bar-Ilan St. named after Rabbi Meir Bar-Ilan, passes between the Haredi neighborhoods of Tel Arza, Mahanayim and Bukharim.
 Here the road serves as a major shopping street.
 In many sections, fencing exists on the median divider to prevent pedestrians from crossing between controlled intersections on this heavily congested section.
 Before 1955, this was called "The Ring Road", skirting around the northern edge of what was then the built-up area of central Jerusalem.